ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Model and Problem Statement

 \section{Model and Problem Statement}

-We consider a sender that generates objects indexed by \(n\) with sender timestamp \(S_n\) and a receiver that recovers them at times \(A_n\) on its local clock.
-The task is to choose release times \(T_n\) that satisfy three goals: \begin{enumerate}[label=(\roman*)] \item preserve order or permit only bounded overtake, \item keep the transmission-to-release delay small and controlled, \item match the inter-release intervals to the sender's generation intervals as closely as possible. \end{enumerate}
+Although we describe the protocol in terms of LT3 blocks, the same mechanisms apply more generally to any sequence of data units reconstructed at the receiver.
+We consider a sender that generates blocks indexed by \(n\) with LT3 sender timestamp \(S_n\) and a receiver that recovers them at times \(A_n\) on its local clock.
+We use “sender” and “receiver” to denote the ingress and egress points of the LT3 system, that is, where packets enter LT3 at the sender and where reconstructed data is released at the receiver.
+The goal is to preserve the timing of data entering LT3 at the sender as it is released from LT3 at the receiver.
+The task is to choose release times \(T_n\) that satisfy three goals: \begin{enumerate}[label=(\roman*)] \item preserve order or permit only bounded overtake, \item keep the transmission-to-release delay small and controlled, \item match the inter-release intervals to the timing between block formation and transmission at the LT3 sender as closely as possible. \end{enumerate}

 Clocks are not synchronized.
-Receiver-side scheduling uses sender timestamps as metadata and otherwise operates entirely on the receiver clock.
-In many systems the sender timestamp equals the object generation time, which makes cadence matching meaningful for interactive playback and buffer stability.
+Receiver-side scheduling uses LT3 sender timestamps as metadata and otherwise operates entirely on the receiver clock.
+In LT3, these timestamps are generated at the sender based on packet arrival times, so preserving this timing at the receiver preserves the arrival timing at the LT3 sender, supporting smooth delivery and stable buffering.

-\paragraph{Design goals.} We target four concrete properties that guide the controller: \begin{enumerate}[label=(G\arabic*)] \item one-to-one correspondence between sent and delivered objects, \item preservation of the original order except for bounded, controlled overtake, \item equality of inter-object spacing at sender and receiver up to small bounded error, \item minimal additional latency beyond what is needed for smooth delivery. \end{enumerate}
+\paragraph{Design goals.} We target four concrete properties that guide the controller: \begin{enumerate}[label=(G\arabic*)] \item one-to-one correspondence between sent and delivered blocks, \item preservation of the original order except for bounded, controlled overtake, \item equality of inter-block spacing at sender and receiver up to small bounded error, \item minimal additional latency beyond what is needed for smooth delivery. \end{enumerate}